SUPPORT AT A DISTANCEa concrete gesture of love

 Alternatively, it is possible to contribute with individual donations at a flexible interval and amount to support food, educational training and sanitation programs aimed at the entire group of children and their families covered by AFN’s project.
 In this case, no Support at a Distance will be activated, but for the current year you will receive an update from the project and the community you are going to support.

 AFN does not ship gift packages on behalf of supporters because they frequently do not arrive at their destination or require a high cost for customs clearance.
 If you would like to send a gift, you can send the cash equivalent using the same methods in which payments are made for support indicating in the reason for the gift the specific intention that will be reported to the project contact person.

 You can visit the child and the community in which he or she is placed by prior arrangement with the contact person working on site to evaluate together the convenience and possible timing of the trip.
 Minors cannot come to Italy as there are legal problems both to leave the country of origin and to enter Italy.
 In addition, one must consider the discomfort of returning to a very harsh reality after a stay in Italy full of attention in a different social context.

 What are the tax benefits?

-How long does Distance Support last?
+How long does Support at a Distance last?

 Can I specify the country of the child or project I want to support?

 You can indicate the geographical area of preference directly in the activation form found on this page, or in the reason for payment.
 By respecting the geographical area you indicate, we will try to assign the child or project to the country where, from time to time, there is most need.
-If you have special requests, you can Contact the coordinator in your country.
+If you have special requests, you can contact the coordinator in your country.

 In addition, in some countries it is only possible to initiate support for a project because the characteristics of the context, for example, local regulations on the privacy of children or the type of facility in which activities take place, do not allow us to collect information on an individual child specifically and continuously.